Is Seoul Safe? A Tourist's Guide to Safety and Security

 Is Seoul Safe to Visit for Women?

 Seoul is generally safe for women travelers, including those traveling solo.
-According to recent data, the violence rate in Seoul is 41.1%, but this figure includes a broad range of minor incidents, many of which are not directed specifically at tourists.
+According to the 2026 Women, Peace and Security Index, South Korea scores 0.91, indicating very low risks.
 Seoul is considered a safe destination for women, with a strong cultural emphasis on respect for personal space and security.
 The city has strict laws against harassment and violence, and public spaces are well-monitored by security systems.

 Image showing multiple signs, possibly indicating safety measures and regulations in Seoul